 The results also show that the small error in quiet is due to a few high-error consonants.
-For example, θ and δ rarely drop below 40% error, while other consonants, such as /g/ and /k/, have $\approx 1\%$ error above -2 [dB SNR].
-These differences are likely driven by acoustic differences between the consonants that cause them to vary in their overall intelligibility and make them more or less robust to speech-weighted noise (Régnier & Allen, 2008; Li, Menon, & Allen, 2010; 2012).
-For example, /t/ sounds can be recognized on the basis of highamplitude bursts in specific frequency regions.
+For example, θ and δ rarely drop below 40% error, whereas other consonants, such as /g/ and /k/, have $\approx 1\%$ error above -2 dB SNR.
+These differences are likely driven by acoustic differences between the consonants that cause them to vary in their overall intelligibility and make them more or less robust to speech-weighted noise (Li et al., 2010, 2012; Régnier & Allen, 2008).
+For example, /t/ sounds can be recognized on the basis of high-amplitude bursts in specific frequency regions.
 These bursts are generally very robust to noise (Li et al., 2010).
 In contrast, /v/ sounds, which have higher error rates, contain lower-amplitude frication cues that are more likely to be masked by noise (Li et al., 2012).

-These results also fit with those of Singh and Allen (2012) who found that errors in quiet were driven by a few high-error stop consonant tokens.
+These results also fit with those of Singh and Allen (2012), who found that errors in quiet were driven by a few high-error stop consonant tokens.
 These tokens would have SNR{50} thresholds above quiet.
 Thus, the error in the quiet condition is bimodal; most of the tokens have virtually no errors and a few have a very high error rate.